 Saying Yes to Life

 We build character by saying a resounding “yes" to the lessons that come our way.
 Being decisive is every bit as crucial to our character as being honorable and cherishing others.
-It’s a triangle.
+Remember, it’s a triangle.

 When we are indecisive about the little things, the big picture of our life will always be fuzzy.
-The clarity of our thinking can be like television in the nineteen-fifties, when there was so much “snow” it was really hard to see the picture.
+The clarity of our thinking can be like television often was in the nineteen-fifties, when there could be so much “snow” it was really hard to see the picture.
 Indecisions keep us wrong-footed.
 They sap our life force.

 Years can go by while we putter around on the sidelines of our own life.
 The only reason this doesn’t seem totally weird is because most of the people around us are doing the same thing.
 But that does not make it right.